-You did mention however that even right after your procedure you noticed a little extra fullness on the right side and felt it didn't heal as well.
-After you lose weight and strengthen your surgeon may be able to refine the area with a small amount of liposuction.
+You did mention, however, that even right after your procedure you noticed a little extra fullness on the right side and felt it didn't heal as well.
+After you loose weight and strengthen, your surgeon may be able to refine the area with a small amount of liposuction.
 This can be done as a local procedure and we like to use a syringe technique because it is very accurate for touch ups.

-Don't get dicouraged and good luck with your weight loss.
+Don't get discouraged and good luck with your weight loss.

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.